-If you are a stay-at-home mom, but plan to be able to leave your child for a couple of hours, the medela swing is perfect.
+If you are a stay-at-home mom, but plan to be able to leave your child for a couple of hours, a single pump will do the job.
+The medela swing is perfect.
 I loved it until I started working part-time.

-If you plan on working or being away for 3 or more hours regularly, or you are not comfortable breastfeeding in public and want to bring bottles, I cannot rave enough about the Medela Pump on the Go.
+If you plan on working or being away for 3 or more hours regularly, or you are not comfortable breastfeeding in public and want to bring bottles, the Medela Pump in Style is awesome.

 I’ve cooked dinners, graded papers, and even done squats–all while pumping.
-You wear a pumping bra (I like this one) and can pump both sides, hands-free.
+You wear a pumping bra and can pump both sides, hands-free.
 It’s awesome!
 I feel like if I had gotten a double pump with my 1st two kids (I didn’t get it until #3) I would have been able to nurse them longer.

 And Above All: Be kind to yourself, mama.